Goodbye To The Mexican Pizza -- A Fan Favorite That Had To Die

 — drashti (@drashtayy) September 3, 2020

 In a world where what we eat is getting increasingly intellectualized — sometimes for the better and sometimes for the worse — the Mexican Pizza was a clever dish that actually tasted good.
 A mashup in name and presentation that brought people four little slivers of joy.
-As the difference between food appropriation and appreciation grows ever more blurred, it was also an unrepentant blend of classic foods.
-Basically a double layer tostada topped with mild, red Enchilada sauce, melted cheese, and a few tomatoes, sliced in quarters.
+As the difference between food appropriation and appreciation grows ever more blurred, it was also an unrepentant blend of classic food types.
+Basically a double layer tostada topped with mild, red Enchilada sauce, melted cheese, and a few tomatoes.

-But even as prone as I am to romanticizing this dish, Taco Bell’s website takes it comically far:
+As prone as I am to romanticizing this dish, Taco Bell’s website takes it comically far:

 Listen, we love a well-placed karate chop as much as the next guy, but we can all agree that peace is the best, right?
 Especially since the Mexican Pizza was created with some peace.